 - It helps prevent injury by evenly distributing forces and loads for uniform transmission of these forces and loads over the whole muscle.

-- It creates a uniformly smooth / slick surface that essentially lubricates the various tissues that come in contact with each other during movement.
-This is helps prevent friction injuries and subsequent tissue degeneration and degradation.
+- It creates a uniformly smooth/slick surface that essentially lubricates the various tissues that come in contact with each other during movement.
+This helps prevent friction injuries and subsequent tissue degeneration and degradation.

 - It allows muscles to change shape as they are both stretched and shortened (contracted).

-After applying a generous potion of oil to the part of the body you want to work on, grip the FasciaBlaster at each end and press the claws into the area.
+After applying a generous portion of oil to the part of the body you want to work on, grip the FasciaBlaster at each end and press the claws into the area.
 Moving the claws up and down the body area for up to five minutes.
 While you don’t want to use too much pressure, it is important to get deep penetration.
 Some bruising may occur after a few uses, but according to Ashley Black, this is part of the healing process.
 As the fascia is being stimulated, your body is sending blood to the affected area to heal, hence the bruising.
-Just like in cupping it is releasing built up impurities that are locked away in the muscle tissue.
+Just like in cupping it is releasing built-up impurities that are locked away in the muscle tissue.